sammyb27/weather-app/README.md

 3. Copy your personal API key.

 ### 2. Add the API Key Securely to Your Project
-Since this project doesn’t use an `.env` file, we’ll store the key using a separate `config.js` file that is **not pushed to GitHub**.
+This project doesn’t use an `.env` file and as such, we’ll store the key using a separate `config.js` file that is **not pushed to GitHub**.

 #### Steps:
 1. Inside your project directory, create a folder named `js` if it doesn’t already exist.